 In the 1970s, frustrations with the limits of Artificial Intelligence research based on Symbolic Logic led a small community of researchers to explore the perceptron based approach.
 In 1973, Steven Grossberg, showed that a two layered perceptron could overcome the problems raised by Minsky and Papert, and solve many problems that plagued symbolic AI.
 In 1975, Paul Werbos developed an algorithm referred to as "Back-Propagation" that uses gradient descent to learn the parameters for perceptrons from classification errors with training data.

 During the 1980's, Neural Networks went through a period of popularity with researchers showing that Networks could be trained to provide simple solutions to problems such as recognizing handwritten characters, recognizing spoken words, and steering a car on a highway.
 However, results were overtaken by more mathematically sound approaches for statistical pattern recognition such as support vector machines and boosted learning.

-In 1998, Yves LeCun showed that convolutional networks composed from many layers could outperform other approaches for recognition problems.
+In 1996, Yves LeCun showed that convolutional networks composed from many layers could outperform other approaches for recognition problems.
 Unfortunately such networks required extremely large amounts of data and computation.
-Around 2010, with the emergence of cloud computing combined with planetary-scale data, training and using convolutional networks became practical.
+Around 2010, with the emergence of cloud-based grid computers combined with planetary-scale data, training and using networks became practical.
 Since 2012, Deep Neural Networks have been shown to outperform other approaches for recognition tasks common to Computer Vision, Speech and Robotics.
 Training such networks is made possible by high-performance parallel computing (using GPUs) using massive scale data now available from the World Wide Web.
-A rapidly growing research community currently seeks to extend the application beyond recognition to generation of speech, images, video-sequences and robot actions.
-The Artificial Neuron The simplest possible neural network is composed of a single neuron.
+A rapidly growing research community currently demonstrated applications for problems such as generation of speech, images, video-sequences and robot actions.
+When combined with reinforcement learning, deep networks have defeated the world champion at Go in 2016.